-Trump set to announce new U.S. factory by top Apple supplier
+Apple supplier Foxconn says it will build big Wisconsin factory

 Foxconn currently has facilities in Virginia and Indiana, each of which employ fewer than 1,000 workers, according to its website.

 The announcement may give Trump a victory as he looks to bring back jobs.
-Trump also recently said Apple (AAPL, Tech30) plans to build "three big plants, beautiful plants" in the U.S.
+Trump also recently said Apple plans to build "three big plants, beautiful plants" in the U.S.

 But Foxconn -- and Apple -- may struggle to transport their manufacturing success abroad to the U.S.

-Foxconn grew into a powerhouse for electronics manufacturing for Apple, Microsoft (MSFT, Tech30), HP (HPQ) and others thanks to its ability to staff its factories with cheap labor in China.
+Foxconn grew into a powerhouse for electronics manufacturing for Apple, Microsoft, HP and others thanks to its ability to staff its factories with cheap labor in China.

-At its peak, Foxconn employs more than one million people.
+At its peak, Foxconn employed more than one million people.
 Employees live on factory campuses and have been known to work far more hours for far less pay than would be acceptable under U.S. labor laws.

 At times, Foxconn's workplace demands have resulted in worker riots and suicides.
 In fact, Foxconn installed nets outside buildings to catch workers trying to jump to their deaths.